Mental Health Facilities Rockford, IL

 Rock County Human Services Janesville Counseling Center - 24.8 miles from Rockford, IL

-Rock County Human Services Janesville Counseling Center is one of mental health facilities in Janesville, Wisconsin, located at 113 South Franklin Street, 53548 zip code.
+Rock County Human Services Janesville Counseling Center is a mental health clinic in Janesville, WI, located at 113 South Franklin Street, 53548 zip code area.
 Rock County Human Services Janesville Counseling Center provides outpatient treatment.
-Rock County Human Services Janesville Counseling Center provides dialectical behavior therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Rock County Human Services Janesville Counseling Center offers couples/family therapy, group therapy and trauma therapy to adults, seniors 65 or older and young adults.
 Rock County Human Services Janesville Counseling Center also supports people with serious mental illness.
-Additional services provided at Rock County Human Services Janesville Counseling Center include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.
+Additional services offered at Rock County Human Services Janesville Counseling Center include case management, court-ordered outpatient treatment and suicide prevention services.

 Learn More